anniewestdotcom

 The Lady in the Bridal shop remained unruffled, in fairness to her, when I burst into her shop on the dot of nine and yelled “I need a wedding dress, quickly please.
 Anything will do.
 Anything.
 Here, give me that one.”

-“Quick.
-Get dressed, we need you up there now.
-Hurry UP” shouted the First Assistant Director, hustling me into a roofless, doorless shed to get changed.
+up there now.
+Hurry UP” shouted the First Assistant Director, hustling me into

+a roofless, doorless shed to get changed.
 I emerged in all my finery, minus something old , something borrowed and the only blue thing being my frozen face.

 I was shoved in front of The Director, who glanced in my direction, muttered “Yeah, grand”, and shuffled off to his nice warm caravan for coffee.
 It did at that point cross my mind that he could have cared less.
 But I kept my powder dry.